- Employee relations management skills

 - Business administration skills

-- Skills to list that emphasize your understanding of employment law
+- Skills that show your understanding of employment law

 - Problem-solving skills

-- How to list your best HR skills on your resume
+- How to list HR skills on your resume

 - Additional skills-related resources for HR professionals